emcdona1/ocr_handwritten_labels/README.md

 Part #3 Auto-Correction of the OCR data work in progress
-(wrong words are marked with red box)
+(wrong words are marked with red box) corpus is build using the script on corpusBuilder.py, and the output data is used to detect scientific names

 Part #4 Manual-Correction of the OCR data
 Just click on any word shown, and update the value as needed.